RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

                    For subscriptions with a small to moderate number of workspaces (up to a few dozen), the performance savings will be relatively minor when using isolated_workspace=True vs. isolated_workspace=False.
-However, for subscriptions with a large number of workspaces, using isolated_workspace=False results in a request to AgileCentral for each workspace, which can result in a noticeable lag before the instantiation statement returns a ready-for-use Rally instance.
+However, for subscriptions with a large number of workspaces, using isolated_workspace=False results in a request to Rally for each workspace, which can result in a noticeable lag before the instantiation statement returns a ready-for-use Rally instance.
         * headers  dict with entries for name, vendor, version of software/integration using this package.